 “I thought you were pointing to down here.”
 I say.
 “I’m just waiting for someone who will be right out-”

 ”Oooo-kay!”
 I say, smacking my lips together in a straight line and shaking my head back and forth.
 Personally I think it’s much safer for everyone if I stay idling in a parking space rather than skating around the lot in a giant battle-axe, but whatever!
 I pull out carefully, and head to the right.
 We circle around several times, until Darla yells: “Right there!
 Stop!
 They’re coming out!”
 I’ve already overshot the front door by quite a bit, but I stop the car, and let them walk to it.
 This parking lot deal is irritating the crap out of me.
 Darla jumps out and I hear her screaming ‘Christian!
 Christian!”
 A minute later she opens the passenger door, and the famous jailbird Christian slides into the back, saying ‘Hey!’.
-I’m fiddling with my tape deck and just say ‘Whatup’ without looking.
+I’m fiddling with my tape deck and just say ‘Whatup’ without looking up.
 Darla barrels into the backseat, and Finn hops into the front, smiling.